Discovery of energy landscapes towards optimized quantum transport: Environmental effects and long-range tunneling: Optimal energy landscapes in long chains

 \section{Optimal energy landscapes in long chains}

-Our goal is to develop physical intuition and offer practical guidelines for identifying energy profiles that enhance carrier transport in quasi-one-dimensional chains.
-We examine two central factors: (i) the interplay between environmental effects and coherent dynamics, and (ii) the role of long-range tunneling relative to short-range tunneling.
+Our aim is to build physical intuition and provide practical design principles for energy profiles that enhance carrier transport in quasi-one-dimensional chains.
+We focus on two key factors: (i) the interplay between coherent dynamics and environmental effects, and (ii) the influence of long-range versus short-range tunneling.

 In Sec. \ref{sec:3siteoptim}, we demonstrated that the optimistic gradient ascent approach successfully identified the optimal energy profile for a three-site toy model.
 Building on this success, we now extend our analysis to longer chains.
 Instead of explicitly defining nearest- and next-nearest-neighbor tunnelings, we employ a power-law tunneling scheme, as described in Eq. \eqref{powerlaw}.
 Two coupling regimes are studied: \(\alpha = 1\) and \(\alpha = 3\), corresponding to, respectively, ``long-range'' and ``short-range'' coupling.